metafacture/metafacture-documentation/flux-commands.md

 template
 --------
 - description:	Builds a String from a template and an Object.
 Provide template in brackets. ${o} marks the place where the object is to be inserted.
-If the object in an instance of Triple ${s}, ${p} and ${o} are used instead
+If the object is an instance of Triple ${s}, ${p} and ${o} are used instead.
 - signature:	Object -> String
 - java class:	org.metafacture.formatting.ObjectTemplate